domorev/ai-financial-analysis/README.md

    - Net Debt / EBITDA: 1.53
    - Dividend Payout Ratio: 12.56%

-   The Piotroski F-Score of 4 suggests that the company has a moderate financial strength.
+   The Piotroski F-Score of 4 suggests that the company has moderate financial strength.
 The net debt to EBITDA ratio indicates the company's ability to repay its debt, with a ratio of 1.53.
 The dividend payout ratio suggests that the company distributes a portion of its earnings as dividends.

 Based on the provided information, the company appears to be in a strong financial position with healthy profitability metrics and positive cash flow.
 However, it is important to conduct further research and analysis to fully understand the company's financial health and prospects.
 ```

 ## Attribution

-This script utilizes the SimFin API for retrieving company financial information and the OpenAI API for generating the AI analysis.
+This script utilises the SimFin API for retrieving company financial information and the OpenAI API for generating the AI analysis.

 ## Disclaimer